 5 books that will get you passionate about food history

-I hope that my list of books will inspire you to enter the world of historic recipe cooking.
-To try some recipes from the past for yourself.
+My list of books will inspire you to enter the world of historic recipe cooking.

 A Taste of History 10,000 Years of Food in Britain.
 Peter Brears, Maggie Black, Gill Corbishley, Jane Renfrew and Jennifer Stead.
 English Heritage in association with British Museum Press.
 1993.

 This book is a great place to start as it provides you with an overview of Brtitish food history.
 The book covers social history, kitchen technology and recipes over 10,000 years.

 This book is intended both as a history of food and as a guide to cooking authentic historic meals.
 In each chapter, the author has recreated dishes from archaeological evidence, or adapted recipes from early manuscripts, Georgian household cooker books, Victorian magazines or government pamphlets from the Second World War…The reader can now trace the continuing affection for certain old dishes throughout the centuries.Introduction to A Taste of History 10,000 years of Food in Britain.

 Charlemagne’s Tablecloth – A piquant history of Feasting.
 Nichola Fletcher.
 Phoenix.
 2004.

 If you want to read about asbestos tablecloths, black banquets and a feast where the food wasn’t touched this is the book for you.
 Charlemange’s Tablecloth offers a captivating selection of triumphant successes as well as dismal failures.
 From the eccentric to the touchingly ordinary.

 Pride and Pudding.
 Regula Ysewijn.
 Murdoch Books.
 2015